mihailhr/Life-Simulator-Game/README.md

 ## Overview

 Life Simulator is a choice-based game that simulates the decision-making process throughout different stages of life.
-The game offers random family structures and nationalities, ensuring a unique experience with each playthrough.
+The game offers random family structures, nationalities and choices ensuring a unique experience with each playthrough.
 The goal is to either reach the age of 70 or live life to the fullest, no matter the consequences.
-Let your choices shape your journey through life.
+Let your decisions shape your journey through life.

 ## Features